nathanschwarz/meteor-cluster/README.md

 ## recurring tasks

-Because recurring tasks are created "recursively", there will always be a task in the queue.
+Because recurring tasks are created "recursively", there will always be a task in the queue.<br/>

-If the server is restarted, it will start the recurring task because it's still in the queue.
+If the server is restarted, it will start the recurring task because it's still in the queue.<br/>

-Be sure to remove all recurring task *on the master* before starting others, or secure the insert.
+Be sure to remove all recurring task *on the master* before starting others, or secure the insert.<br/>

-Otherwise you will have multiple identical recurring tasks running at the same time.
+Otherwise you will have multiple identical recurring tasks running at the same time.<br/>

 You can either do :